Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Audio 4.
 LOS BLANQUIZALES (“THE BADLANDS”)

-We now find ourselves in Los Blanquizales, or in English, The Badlands.
+We now find ourselves with the audioguide in Los Blanquizales, or in English, The Badlands.
 Lakota, an Indian of the Sioux Tribe, named this type of topography “mako sica,” literally, “bad lands”.
 The land reminds one of a lunar landscape, with its sparce vegetation, and a major facelift that has contributed to the formation of deep gullies in the soft rock (clay, marl, gypsum).

 With careful observation, one can see how there is a similar colour to all of the Badlands layers, except for one, where redder materials (belonging to the Quatenary Period), are located below whiter and older material (from the Tertiary Period).
 Why would older material be on top of newer when it ought to be the opposite?
 It’s because there have been further periods of erosion and sedimentation which have transported material to lower areas, which otherwise would be higher, and vice-versa.
 This geomorphic phenomenon is called discordance.